xiaoboxia/T-Revision/README.md

 pip3 install torch torchvision
 ```
 ## Experiments
 We verify the effectiveness of T_revision on three synthetic noisy datasets (MNIST, CIFAR-10, CIFAR-100), and one real-world noisy dataset (clothing1M).
-And We provide [datasets](https://drive.google.com/open?id=1Tz3W3JVYv2nu-mdM6x33KSnRIY1B7ygQ) (the images and labels have been processed to .npy format)
+And We provide [datasets](https://drive.google.com/open?id=1Tz3W3JVYv2nu-mdM6x33KSnRIY1B7ygQ) (the images and labels have been processed to .npy format).
 Here is an example:
 ```bash
 python main.py --dataset cifar10 --noise_rate 0.5